JTS12215/KeyLock-myGolf-Website/PRIVACY-POLICY.md

 **13. Questions or Comments**
 If you have any questions or comments concerning our Privacy Policy please let us know by emailing KeyLock.app@gmail.com.

-*This Privacy Policy was last updated on: April 27, 2026*

 [Back to Home](index.html)